zakisaati/Pseudomonas_pangenome/analyses/phylogeny.md

 ---
 ## FastANI
-To know the redundancy level of the genome collection we executed FastANI over the entire genome dataset.
+To know the redundancy level of the genome collection we executed [FastANI](https://github.com/ParBLiSS/FastANI) (v1.33) over the entire genome dataset.
 This program calculates the pairwise ANI distances among the provided genomes.
 It was needed to create a list of the query genomes (location of all the genomes) and another one with the reference genomes, which in this case was the same list including all the 3274 genomes, but with another file name.

 ~~~
 $ fastANI --ql query_list.txt --rl reference_list.txt -o fastani_3274 -t "Nº threads" --matrix